 If you have an air mattress, one thing you don't want is for it to get a leak in it!
 There is a spectrum of durability in the products we tested.
-The NeoAir's materials are delicate but had stood the test of years of use.
+The NeoAir's materials are delicate but have stood the test of years of use.
 The tougher denier material of most of the self-inflating pads we tested are quite durable, and we're not too concerned about those.
 The higher the Denier number generally, the tougher the material will be (and heavier).
-The Comfort Plus has a unique durability feature.
-It has two separate air chambers so if one gets a leak the other will still keep you off the ground.
-We think this is a great feature in places where you don't want to be laying on the ground, like snow camping.
+We think the newer valve systems are less prone to leaking and failure than the older twist close valves.

 Most of the pads we tested are "self-inflating".
 All this means is that when you lay out your sleeping pad and open the valve, a certain amount of air will eventually be sucked into the pad.
 It will by no means inflate it to maximum capacity.
 Manufacturers acknowledge this and make no claims to the contrary.
 If you want your self-inflating pad to be completely rigid and full, you will need to add a certain number of breaths to make it so.
 We like to fill our pads all the way up, lay down on them, and then let a certain amount of air out of the valve until it feels comfortable for us.